ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - You can now use [Import Image](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-image-import) to Import an image from IBM Cloud Object Storage by using CLI.
 - You can now use [Jobs](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-job) to View details of a job by using CLI.
+- You can now use [Console language](/docs/power-iaas-cli-plugin?topic=power-iaas-cli-plugin-power-iaas-cli-reference#ibmcloud-pi-instance-update-console-language) to update Language to Japanese.

 ### May 2021
 {: #mar-2021}